 • Nick Sortor's arrest highlights concerns over police treatment of journalists during protests, raising questions about press freedom.

-• The incident has sparked an investigation into Portland Police practices, reflecting ongoing tensions in protest responses.
+• The incident has sparked a DOJ investigation into Portland Police practices, reflecting ongoing tensions in protest responses.

 What’s next